YangLe-L/Lim-Portfolio/FinalProjectPart1.md

 Another aim is to see if I can redesign my original visualizations to make it better for consumption by the general public.
 I want to test if I can make academic research more acceptable to them.

-### Structure of Storyline (from Good Charts text)
+### Structure of Storyline
-- Setup: This is the parts of a healthcare system
+- Setup: This is the current debate on healthcare system reforms (Republican vs Democrat)
-- Conflict: America is not doing well compared to other countries and the debate on healthcare is not in the right direction
-- Resolution: The debate on healthcare should change to focus in another direction.
+- Conflict 1: Republican ideas are not aligned with the conventional healthcare policies worldwide.
+- Conflict 2: Democrat idea of Medicare-for-all might not work as well as planned.
+- Resolution: There are better ways to reform the healthcare system (e.g. focusing on primary healthcare)

 ## B.Data
-The dataset I am using is from my undergraduate thesis research.
+The main dataset I am using is from my undergraduate thesis research.
+Other data that I am still looking for related to the resolution and Medicare-for-all portion.

 #### [Academic Website](https://repository.ntu.edu.sg/handle/10356/76200)